-To ensure the success of this particular project, Ergoresearch developed analysis and assessment platforms of the musculoskeletal system’s biomechanics and adapted, according to requirements, integrated management software programmes (IMS/ERP).
+To ensure the success of this particular project, Ergoresearch developed analysis and assessment platforms of the musculoskeletal system’s biomechanics and adapted, according to requirements, integrated management software programs (IMS/ERP).
 The company does not hesitate to use free software, innovative computer technology and virtual assistants to streamline its activities.
-All this development, along with clinical evidence collected at the Living Lab, will lead the group to continued organic growth and success in its acquisitions programme.
+All this development, along with clinical evidence collected at the Living Lab, will lead the group to continued organic growth and success in its acquisitions program.

 A. The Osteoarthritis Market

 Osteoarthritis is the most common type of arthritis and one of the leading causes of functional impairment.
 This disease can occur at any age – aging however being one of its leading risk factors.
 The occurrence of osteoarthritis generally appears around age 50, and its prevalence increases with age.

 Knee osteoarthritis is within Ergoresearch’s perimeter of activities.
 Its pathology mostly interests healthcare professionals who are already in touch with the firm’s activities.
 WebFit® gonosteoarthritis foot orthotics, manufactured exclusively by Ergoresearch, have in fact shown remarkable benefits in patients afflicted with the disease.